preloader

 password: microcks

-feature should of course be enabled and then the important things to notice are located in to the mqtt
+The async feature should, of course, be enable,d and then the important things to notice are located in to the mqtt block:

-is the hostname + port where broker can be reached by Microcks,username
+• url is the hostname + port where the broker can be reached by Microcks,

-is simply the user to use for authenticating the connection,password
+• username is simply the user to use for authenticating the connection,

 For now, Microcks does not support connecting to a broker secured using TLS.
-This is tracked in a RFE here and will be implemented in a near future.
+This is tracked in an RFE here and will be implemented in the near future.

 [...]